On the complexity of computing Strahler numbers: Introduction

 For the $\NC^1$-hardness, we show that the Boolean formula problem, which is one of the best known $\NC^1$-complete problems \cite{Bus87}, can be reduced to the problem of computing the Strahler number of a tree given in term representation.
 A similar reduction from the monotone circuit value problem shows that the computation of the Strahler number is $\P$-complete when the input tree is given succinctly by a directed acyclic graph (DAG) or a TSLP.

 We also consider the problem of checking $\hs(t) \geq k$ for a fixed value $k$ that is not part of the input (the input only consists of the tree $t$).
 If $t$ is given in term representation (resp., pointer representation) then this problem is $\TC^0$-complete for all $k \geq 4$ (resp., $\LS$-complete for all $k \geq 3$).
-Moreover, if $t$ is given by a DAG, then this problem belongs to $\UL \cap \coUL$ for all $k$ ($\UL$ is unambiguous logspace), whereas for TSLP-represented trees the problem is $\NL$-complete for all $k \geq 2$.
+Moreover, if $t$ is given by a DAG, then this problem is $\LS$-complete for all $k \ge 3$, whereas for TSLP-represented trees the problem is $\NL$-complete for all $k \geq 2$.

 In Section~\ref{sec-CNF} we briefly report on some results concerning the maximal Strahler number of derivation trees of a given context-free grammar in Chomsky normal form (CNF).
 It is known to be undecidable, whether every word produced by a given context-free grammar has a derivation tree of Strahler number at most a given bound $k$~\cite[Theorem~5]{Gruska71b}.
 Here, we are interested in the question, whether a given CNF-grammar $G$ produces at least one derivation tree $t$ with $\hs(t) \geq k$ for a given number $k$.
 We show that this problem is $\P$-complete.
 For the upper bound we compute the maximal Strahler number among all derivations trees of a given CNF-grammar (which can be $\infty$) by a fixpoint iteration procedure.
-The lower bound follows from the above mentioned $\P$-completeness result for directed acyclic graphs.
+The lower bound follows from the above-mentioned $\P$-completeness result for directed acyclic graphs.

 Finally, we also consider the restriction to \emph{acyclic derivation trees}.
 A derivation tree is called acyclic if there is no nonterminal that appears more than once on a path in the derivation tree.
 The motivation for this restriction comes from the recent paper \cite{LRZ25}, where it was shown that the intersection non-emptiness problem for a given list of group DFA\footnote{A group DFA is a deterministic finite automaton, where for every input letter $a$ the $a$-labelled transitions induce a permutation of the set of states.} plus a single context-free grammar is $\PSPACE$-complete.
 For general DFA, this problem is $\EXPTIME$-complete \cite{SwernofskyW15}.
 Moreover, if the context-free grammar $G$ is such that for some constant $k$, all acyclic derivation trees of $G$ have Strahler number at most $k$, then the intersection problem (with the finite automata restricted to group DFA) is $\NP$-complete.
 In \cite{ LRZ25}, it was shown that the problem whether a given CNF-grammar has an acyclic derivation tree of Strahler number at least $k$ is in $\NP$, when $k$ is a fixed constant.
 We show that the problem is $\NP$-complete already for $k=2$.
 Finally, when $k$ is part of the input, we show that the problem becomes $\PSPACE$-complete.